• Skip to primary navigation

 • Cover the pot and cook for about 45 minutes per pound, approximately 2 hours for a 2.5-pound brisket, or until the internal temperature of the corned beef reaches 190-205°F (88-96°C).

-• Add the carrots, baby red potatoes, and cabbage wedges to the pot.
-Continue to cook for an additional 15 minutes, or until the potatoes are tender.
+• Add the carrots, and baby red potatoes to the pot.
+Continue to cook for an additional 10 minutes, or until the potatoes are almost tender.

 • Slice the corned beef against the grain into thin slices.
 Serve the sliced corned beef with the cooked vegetables.
 Ladle some of the cooking stock over the meat and veggies for extra flavor.